With Shea under investigation, a look back at the only Washington House member ever expelled

 But that 1933 case, involving freshman Rep. Nelson Robinson, is so unusual it doesn’t serve as a guide for the possible outcome of the investigation of Shea, who is being scrutinized by an independent firm for possible involvement with groups or individuals who promote or plan political violence.

-Robinson’s case — which involved disputed allegations of statutory rape that convinced a jury but not a governor — probably doesn’t serve as a guide for much of anything.
+Robinson’s case — which involved disputed allegations of statutory rape that convinced a jury but not a governor —probably doesn’t serve as a guide for much of anything.

 Robinson was a 29-year-old amateur tennis player from North Seattle when he ran for a House seat in the 1932 election.
 According to news reports of his later trial, he was campaigning one October afternoon in Woodland Park when he met Marjorie Rowley.
 Robinson would later say he gave her a piece of campaign literature and they struck up a conversation, during which she offered to hand out literature for him.
 He was out of literature, so they drove first to his home to get more, then drove around Seattle.